How to survive a voyage to America in the 17th century

 1 gallon of small beer

-Life as a sailor in the 17th century would not have been fun, with cramped living conditions, a complete lack of privacy and a life at sea.
-It also meant they could earn 3 times what they could working in a normal peasant class job, and because of how life was during the time, there were no shortage of people wanting to work on a ship.
+Life as a sailor in the 17th century would not have been fun, with cramped living conditions, a complete lack of privacy, and a life at sea.
+It also meant they could earn 3 times what they could be working in a normal peasant-class job, and because of how life was during the time, there was no shortage of people wanting to work on a ship.

-V.I.P’s: (the Captain, especially rich or important guests, members of Parliament or settlement officials etc…)
+(the Captain, especially rich or important guests, members of Parliament or settlement officials, etc…)

-Hard cheeses, cereal grains, dried vegetables like beans, peas and onions and any other amount of food that would be able to last the trip.
+Hard cheeses, cereal grains, dried vegetables like beans, peas, onions, and any other amount of food that would be able to last the trip.
 The captain would also stock up on whatever he wanted, since it was his boat and he could choose as much space as he liked, not to mention being able to afford it from all those ticket sales.